 Google Pixel 5: Reasonable edge detection and good quality blur.
-Struggles with loose hairs and the portrait is grainy.
+Struggles with loose hairs, and the portrait is grainy.

 Samsung Galaxy S20 Plus: Solid edge detection but not the nicest looking blur.
 Smudges portrait details for an overly soft look.

 Huawei P40 Pro: Best overall bokeh images.
-Offers the best edge detection, good looking blur, and excellent portrait details.
+Offers the best edge detection, good-looking blur, and excellent portrait details.

 Sony Xperia 5 II: Lack of zoom makes it difficult to take portraits.
 Not great edge detection but good blur quality and OK portrait detail.

 All four phones also feature ultra-wide cameras, albeit with varying specifications and viewing angles.
 The Samsung Galaxy S20 Plus provides the widest field of view to fit more in, followed by the Sony Xperia 5 II.
-Don’t let Huawei’s 16:9 aspect ratio fool you, it’s virtually a match for the Pixel 5’s equally narrow field of view.
+Don’t let Huawei’s 16:9 aspect ratio fool you; it’s virtually a match for the Pixel 5’s equally narrow field of view.

 Unfortunately, Google’s usually excellent colors don’t carry over to the wide-angle lens.
 The results are more washed out than the main sensor.
-There are also a few signs of chromatic aberration (purple halos) once again, and the lens is more distorted than its rivals that offer wider fields of view.
+There are also a few signs of chromatic aberration (purple halos) once again, and the lens is more distorted than its rivals which offer wider fields of view.
 Not very good.

 The Xperia 5 II’s colors are realistic enough, although the second picture is definitely underexposed.
 This leaves us with the Galaxy S20 Plus and Huawei P40 Pro as the most appetizing to look at.